Srujyama/srujyama/README.md

 </h2>

 <p style="font-size: 1em; color: #333;">
-  I am a computer science researcher studying how machine learning models can be applied to perform real-world tasks.
+  I am a computer science student studying how machine learning models can be applied to perform real-world tasks.
   I have been interested in applying this work to biological applications, particularly computer vision for behavior analysis through deep learning.
 This work has been motivated by one question:
 </p>